 - You are meant to do a series of flushes about 3-4 weeks apart in order to remove all of the gallstones.

-I have done seven liver flushes and released hundreds of gallstones during most of them.
+I have completed seven liver flushes and released hundreds of gallstones during most of them.
 I really believe that they have been one of the most incredible things I have done for my health in general but also specifically in terms of healing from the damage Accutane did to my body.
 Not long after the second liver flush I noticed the feeling of stubble all over my head and started growing loads of new hair which was amazing!
 I think it was after the second or third liver flush that ALL of my facial flushing went away and I wasn’t having skin reactions to lots of different foods.
 The liver flushes also really benefited my mental health.
 My anxiety levels greatly diminished after each liver flush and I noticed an overall improvement in my mood (although I was still in a tough place.)
 My digestion improved a lot too as did my eyes both in terms of the dryness and the blurred vision.
 My joint pain went away, but I’m afraid I can’t remember at what point as I unfortunately didn’t keep a diary.

 Liver flushing has helped me enormously but like with any health related topic there are varying opinions regarding its effectiveness and safety.
 All I would say is if it’s something that you feel could benefit you, do a lot of research before making your decision.
 There are a lot of people firmly at either side of the fence with this one.
 Some believe it’s a load of rubbish and others like myself have had incredible results.
 All I know is, I’m glad I trusted myself and went ahead with it after doing a lot of research first.
 It was one of the main things I did in relation to healing that had the most positive impact on my body and mind.
 I realise that it may sound quite intimidating or sound like an intense measure but I’ve had no trouble during each of my seven flushes, apart from temporary discomfort with some nausea on one occasion.
 In a nutshell, it has been totally worth it.